Putin approves record defense spending – a third of Russia’s budget

 But the slow, grinding war – often called a war of attrition, where both sides are trying to wear down the other – has drained both countries’ resources.

+How much aid will continue to come from the United States once President-elect Donald Trump takes office remains to be seen.

-Meanwhile, Russia has more weapons, more ammunition and more people – but the strain on its economy and population is growing.
+Meanwhile, Russia has more weapons, more ammunition and more personnel – but the strain on its economy and population is growing.

 And while Russia has many more people than Ukraine, it is suffering significant battlefield losses and recruitment of new troops is already a problem – the last time the Russian military introduced a partial mobilization, hundreds of thousands of men fled the country.

-Note: This story has been updated with additional information.
-CNN’s Fred Pleitgen, Daria Tarasova and Lex Harvey contributed reporting.